AndicBurak/Video-game-sales/readme.md

 - **XGBoost**

 Both models achieved high overall accuracy (~86–89%), but weaker F1-score for the **Success class (1)** (~0.37).
 This shows the challenge of **imbalanced data** (far fewer successes than non-successes), rather than the choice of model.

-## Conclusion
-- Accuracy looks high but is misleading due to class imbalance.
-- Both models are much better at predicting non-successes than successes.
-- When I balanced the data with class weights and tuned the threshold, the model’s ability to detect successes improved.
+When I balanced the data with class weights and tuned the threshold, the model’s ability to detect successes improved.
-  F1 for the success class increased from 0.37 to 0.49.
-This shows the model now captures significantly more successes, even though it sometimes misclassifies.
+F1 for the success class increased from **0.37 → 0.49**, showing that the model now captures more successes, even if it sometimes misclassifies.

-- The decline in overall sales is most likely due to the shift toward **digital distribution and subscription models**, not a drop in gaming popularity.
+## Feature importance
+Using the XGBoost model, I analyzed which features were most important:
+- **Year of Release** and **Genre** were the most decisive predictors of success.
+- **Platform** and **Publisher** had less influence.

+This makes sense since some time periods and genres historically had a much higher chance of producing best-sellers.

 ## Model comparison